aiida-cusp/aiida-cusp/docs/source/tutorials/calculations/relax_si_diamond_structure/relax_si_diamond_structure.rst

    In that case the calculator will call the VASP executable defined by the code given in the `VaspSiRelax.code` input directly instead of wrapping VASP with Custodian.

 With all required inputs defined, we are now ready to run the code.
-The following code shows how the calculation can be submitted to the AiiDA daemon via the :func:`~aiida.engine.submit` function provided by the :mod:`aiida.engine` module:
+The following code shows how the calculation can be submitted to the AiiDA daemon via the :func:`~aiida.engine.launch.submit` function provided by the :mod:`aiida.engine` module:

 .. code-block:: python